That time when... Our Trip to Virginia City Nevada in 2009

 There's a lot to see and do here in Virginia City, and the entire community is a National Historic Landmark, designated in 1961.
 Although the towns population of 1,000 is a fraction of what it once was, it draws more than 2 Million visitors a year to its many attractions.
 Virginia City - Way it was Museum

 Numerous historic buildings continue to stand including Piper’s Opera House, which still entertains customers today and the Fourth Ward School, built in 1876 which today is utilized as a museum.
 Numerous mansions also continue to stand which provide visitors of the sophisticated and lush lifestyle of these long ago residents and the Virginia & Truckee Railroad runs again from Virginia City to Gold Hill.
 The landmark is the largest federally designated Historical District in America is maintained in its original condition.
 "C" Street, the main business street, is lined with 1860's and 1870's buildings housing specialty shops, restaurants, bed and breakfast inns, and casinos.

-Virginia City - McKay MansionA once bustling mining town in the late 1800s, Virginia City, Nevada was heralded as the most important settlement between Denver, Colorado and San Francisco, California in the time of its heydays.
+Virginia City, NV - McKay MansionA once bustling mining town in the late 1800s, Virginia City, Nevada was heralded as the most important settlement between Denver, Colorado and San Francisco, California in the time of its heydays.
 It is a popular tourist destination today.
 We didn't spend near enough time during our visit, and would recommend at least 2 days to see and do everything here.

 Here's a slideshow of our Virginia City gallery

 As a federally designated National Historic District, it is illegal to dig for artifacts, remove any found items from the community, or mistreat any property.

 Virginia City is located about 23 miles south of Reno, Nevada.